Irrigation-EU/irrigation-processor/README.md

 Conceptually:

-- soil moisture changes + meteorological forcing -> irrigation signal
+- soil moisture changes + meteorological variables -> irrigation signal
 - irrigation is aggregated to weekly and biweekly scales
 - thresholds are applied to remove noise and unrealistic values